gotlougit/cpanzer/README.md

 ```
 gcc, make, SDL2, SDL2_image, SDL2_ttf, SDL2_mixer
 ```
-(you can skip the last one for now if you want but it'll come in handy later)

 These packages vary by Linux distro, so here are the common ones: